Herbicide Injury to Garden Plants

 Testing Plant Material (leaves, stems, etc.) for Herbicide Residue

-An analysis of plant material such as leaves, stems, or roots for herbicide residue can be done, but they do not always provide conclusive results.
-Additionally, there is little known about acceptable thresholds for many herbicides on most vegetables, trees, shrubs, and other garden plants.
-So even if you conduct a herbicide residue test and now know the concentration of herbicide found in the leaves or other parts of the plant, it still does not give any guidance on what to do with the plant since the acceptable threshold of damage is unknown.
+An analysis of plant material, such as leaves, stems, or roots, for herbicide residue can be done, but they do not always provide conclusive results.
+Additionally, little is known about acceptable thresholds for many herbicides on most vegetables, trees, shrubs, and other garden plants.
+So even if you conduct a herbicide residue test and now know the concentration of herbicide found in the leaves or other parts of the plant, it still does not give any guidance on what to do with the plant, since the acceptable threshold of damage is unknown.

 If you are still interested in testing the plant material for residue, Iowa State University does not provide this service.
 The Iowa Department of Agriculture and Land Stewardship (IDALS) provides a list of private labs that can perform a pesticide residue test.
 IDALS Pesticide Labs List